 At the end of 2011 there have been cumulatively 93 species reported on eBird, up from 77 species last year.
 Among the notable species added this year are Yellow-billed and Black-billed Cuckoo, Rusty Blackbird, Nashville Warbler, Alder Flycatcher, and Yellow-throated Vireo.
 I saw a report of a Connecticut Warbler at the Hollow, but it was not entered onto eBird.

 Get with it, Connecticut warbler spotter.
 Also, according to HAS: “Still no report of the elusive Rock Pigeon.”

 Audubon Connecticut visited the preserve and prepared a report with recommendations on habitat improvements.
 We will be working on them during the upcoming year.
 The DEEP conducted a study of rabbits on the preserve.
 They are looking for the rare New England Cottontail.
 We have lots of rabbits, but the results are not yet available.

 Since that report was from 2011, maybe my enjoyment of the property was a direct result of the mama Audubon steering the local chapter a bit with their land management.
 Who knows.

 There is a spot towards the northern end of the sanctuary called “Willow Grove.”
 There are a few weeping willows there and they are graceful and beautiful.
 I imagine that at dawn on a summer’s day this is just an incredible place to be.

 Oh, and there’s the greatest apple tree on earth near the Grove too.
-Look at this thing.
+Look at this thing… so prolific!
 I love it so much.